Universal Design for Senior Living

 How will Universal Design help me?

 No matter what your current situation, we can show you how your home can be adapted to your abilities.
 People with physical challenges frequently do not make universal design improvements to their homes because they are uncertain about how to do it and how to select a contractor.
 Every homeowner has different circumstances.
-Cathy is a specialist in showing you how to incorporate universal design concepts into your home so that you will be able to remain comfortable and independent in your own surroundings.
+We are specialists in showing you how to incorporate universal design concepts into your home so that you will be able to remain comfortable and independent in your own surroundings.

 For example, when remodeling a bathroom using universal design concepts, a provision for grab bars would be included in the shower and toilet area (even if they are not visible).
 The shower entry should not have a “step;” the toilets would be “comfort height” toilets; light switches might be on the outside of the room, etc. These are examples of how a room can be modified to allow for the ageing process without compromising its use, so that diminishments are less intrusive and one’s quality of life is enhanced.